-Walnuts are widely used in Italian cookery in a variety of preparations, best known being the recipes from Liguria.
+Walnuts are widely used in Italian cookery in various preparations, the best known being the recipes from Liguria.

 1/2 lb. walnuts, shelled